Research course

 Course content

 You will be assigned two supervisors who will have the appropriate expertise to support your research project.
-The school offers supervision in most subject areas, and for interdisciplinary projects which have a legal aspect to them.
+The school offers supervision in most subject areas and for interdisciplinary projects that have a legal aspect to them.

 Research students and academics are all engaged in the same endeavours and can learn a great deal from each other.
 We actively encourage our doctoral students to engage in the wider community of the school and play a full role in its research activities.